datalad-handbook/book/docs/basics/101-102-populate.rst

    :language: console
    :workdir: dl-101/DataLad-101
    :cast: 01_dataset_basics
-   :caption: The dataset is empty atm, but lets put some PDFs inside.
+   :caption: The dataset is empty, lets put some PDFs inside.
 First, create a directory to store them in:

    $ mkdir books